Luchi1324/lmattoli/journals/journalExam2.md

 This relates to the term *computational side effects* which is when an action occurs in a computation that isn't part of the computation's expected or stated action.
 Think of it as any operation that does more than just compute a value.
 This matters because it makes behavior unpredictable.

-*Referential transparency* is a property where for a given parameter value, function always returns the same result.
+*Referential transparency* is a property where for a given parameter value, a function always returns the same result.
 As a consqeuence, expressions can be directly replaced with their values.
 This enables equational reasoning about code.
 For example:
 ```
 -- Referentially transparent
 let x = 5 + 5 in x * 2